ufclas/ufclas-mercurytemplates/README.md

   - Uses image caption for highlighted excerpt section

 ## Customizer Settings

+### New Post Settings
+Configure default settings for newly created posts in Appearance > Customize > New Post Settings:
+  - **Default Post Template** - Choose which template is automatically selected for new posts
+    - Shows all available templates from both the plugin and active theme
+    - Options include: Default Template, No Sidebar Inc. Breadcrumbs, Default Inc. Breadcrumbs, Full width article, plus any theme templates
+  - **Default Hide Date** - Automatically hide date on new posts
+  - **Default Hide Author** - Automatically hide author on new posts
+  - **Default Hide Featured Image** - Automatically hide featured image on new posts

+**How it works:**
+- These settings only apply when creating **new posts**
+- Once a post is created, it maintains its own settings independently
+- Existing posts are never affected by changes to these defaults
+- Each post can be customized individually via the "Hide Elements" meta box
+- Perfect for establishing site-wide content standards while maintaining flexibility

 ### Social Settings
 Global social sharing button configuration in Appearance > Customize > Social Settings: